July 22nd, 2022

 In RFQ-M, after going through the 0x Relayer, the Maker executes the transaction on the blockchain and pays the associated gas costs.
 This is used when the market manages the user’s trade, e.g. limit, OTC, and/or gas-less trades.

 Gas-less trading may sound like a blessing.
-And in large block trades, it can be.
-However, it isn’t always preferable because the overall cost may be higher.
-That there are fewer liquidity sources available for gas-less means the spread is wider and the swap price can be greater.
-Consequently, the eventual cost for small trades is often higher than it is when just paying gas and using AMMs + RFQ-T. For big block trades, because the market makers are given last look with RFQ-M, they have no fear of their stale quotes being arbitraged.
-This frees them up to give tighter spreads and is advantageous for blocks that are difficult to move without impacting the AMM pools.
+In large block trades and/or when using common tokens, it can be.
+However, it isn’t always preferable because the overall cost may be higher for long tail tokens.
+This is due to it being difficult for market markers to provide liquidity for those tokens.
+That there are fewer liquidity sources available means the spread is wider and the swap price can be greater.
+Consequently, the eventual cost for trading long tail tokens is often higher than it is when just paying gas and using AMMs + RFQ-T. Further, large block trades will usually move the pool prices.
+However, because market makers are given last look with RFQ-M, they have no fear of their stale quotes being arbitraged.
+This frees them up to give tighter spreads and is advantageous for blocks that are difficult to move without impacting AMM pools.

 Only settlement is on-chain.
 That is by design because 0x uses off-chain relay and on-chain settlement, which means orders are stored off-chain.
 When an order is eventually filled, either because a Taker executed it or because a Maker submitted it, the protocol verifies all conditions are satisfied, including the Maker signature, before atomically swapping.
 The main advantages of this design are that it’s cost effective and fast.
 A design goal is to incentivize participants to be truthful.
 End users are truthful because they first commit to a swap.
 The Makers can be truthful when committing to a quote because they are the ones that take it to market and so have final look.
 Does this distort the end users’ truthfulness?
 No, because the result of the Maker declining to execute is just that the users learn about a market change and can choose to respond in kind or maintain their price stance.
 The Relayers themselves have no incentive to change the prices in their order book because users have an open market with many Relayers.
 Could they all collude?
 Yes, that is possible, but 0x running its own Relayer dampens that effect.
 If 0x’s Relayer was also colluding, then either the collusion price is the new price or 0x’s protocol will decline in usage.
 In the long run, Relayers will need to get paid somehow.
 Can orders be front-run?
 Not by any of these participants, but they are certainly susceptible to the same MEV and intra-block issues that plague naive transactions throughout DeFi.